-The raw elements of this wine merchants definitely do stand out from the crowd.
+The raw elements of this wine merchants definitely stand out from the crowd.
 Founder Phil Innes has really gone to town on his 2nd location on Greenfield Crescent of Edgbaston, giving it a French air about it.
 Not only is it filled with wall to wall wines, spirits and champagnes but has the perfect addition of their own deli bar stocked up with charcuterie and cheeses of all flavours.
 And if you're unsure of your Malbecs or Merlots, be sure to try one of their wine tasting events.
-From personal experience it's an education and a lot of fun.
+From personal experience it's an education with a lot of fun.
 Ps. leave the car at home!